-Fees: Student Activity, Technology, Data Card, Parking, Testing, Distance Learning and Parking (by campus): As detailed in the fee schedule.
+Fees: Student Activity, Technology, Data Card, Parking, Testing, Distance Learning and Institutional Fee: As detailed in the fee schedule.

 Auditing: Students auditing classes register and pay as detailed in the fee schedule.

 Course Participation Fees: As detailed in the fee schedule.